Universal geometrical link invariants: Structure of the two Universal rings

 \end{prop} \begin{proof} This property of surjectivity follows from the fact that at each level $r_{\cN}$ is surjective and surjectivity is preserved when taking projective limits of surjective maps. \end{proof}

-\begin{lem} The sequence $\PAAR \in \LLN'$ gives a well-defined braid invariant $\IR(\beta_n) \in \LLh'$.
-This braid invariant recovers all coloured Alexander invariants through specialisation of coefficients. \end{lem} \begin{proof} This comes from the property that the intersection form $\PA$ recovers all coloured Alexander invariants at all levels bounded by $\cN$. \end{proof} \begin{conjecture}[{\bf \em Refined universal ADO invariant}] The universal refined intersections $\IR(L) \in \LLh'$ are braid invariant and lead to a well defined { Refined universal Alexander invariant}.
+\begin{lem}(Refined non semi-simple braid invariant) The sequence $\PAAR \in \LLN'$ gives a well-defined braid invariant $\IR(\beta_n) \in \LLh'$.
+This braid invariant recovers all coloured Alexander invariants through specialisation of coefficients. \end{lem} \begin{proof} This comes from the property that the intersection form $\PA$ recovers all coloured Alexander invariants at all levels bounded by $\cN$. \end{proof} \begin{conjecture}[{\bf \em Refined universal ADO invariant}] The universal refined intersections $\IR(L) \in \LLh'$ are link invariant and lead to a well defined {``Refined universal Alexander invariant''}.
 This refined invariant recovers the universal geometrical ADO invariant that we constructed, as below:

 \end{conjecture}